SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 There is one final consideration: should non-taken branches be added to the BTB?
 If a branch is never taken, it is clearly unhelpful to store the branch in the BTB as the fetch stage will naturally continue straight-line execution.
 However, the decode stage may believe the branch will be taken and cannot know that the branch has been seen before to be not taken without an entry in the BTB.
-Experimentally, adding mispredicted non taken branches to the BTB decreases performance due to evicting useful BTB entries, which matches the results found by Bray et al. @bray1991strategies.
+Experimentally, adding mispredicted, non-taken branches to the BTB decreases performance due to evicting useful BTB entries, which matches the results found by Bray et al. @bray1991strategies.
 The Intel Pentium processor is also documented as only adding taken branches to the BTB @alpert1993architecture.

 Thus, only taken branches should be added to the BTB to augment the decode stage's knowledge of the instruction stream.